rakshasa/rtorrent/doc/manual/logging.md

     "debug"

-The above events receive logging events from all the sub-groups displayed below, and each event also reciving events from the event above in importance.
+The above events receive logging events from all the sub-groups displayed below, and each event also receiving events from the event above in importance.

 Thus some high-volume sub-group events such as “tracker\_debug” are not